About Telemark Skiing

 Full Day€550 €595 peak

-Please note that our peak period prices apply during the main school holidays over New Year and February Half Term.
+Please note that our peak period prices apply during the main school holidays over New Year, February Half Term and Easter.

 These prices are based on up to 3 people in the lesson.
 If you do wish to add more into the group then there is a supplement of €20 per person.